merlinthemagic/MTS/README.md

 <h3>How It Works:</h3>
 PHP need only run as the standard webserver user, but the returned shell can have root priviliges.

 We obtain a real shell by creating a Bash shell inside an instance of screen.
-You can then interact with it through PHP, you control the terminal environment and all variables are maintained throughout the session.
+You can then interact with the shell through PHP by calling exeCmd() on the shell object.
+You control the terminal environment and all variables, except for $PS1 (used as standard delimitor).
+All variables are maintained throughout the session.
+The Python setup provides the shell with a PTY (pseudo-teletype), this allows you to run applications that require TTY.

 In terms of security, is it safe to allow sudo to python or pass root credentials in code?
 The answer is of course not, but if you need root access it has inherent risk.
 The best solution is always to restructure your code so root is not needed, but now it is your choice.